Officers

 Serap Kantarcı Sanlıkol, development

 Serap Kantarcı got her B. A. degree in International Relations and American Literature from Bilkent University in 1994.
 In the year 1997 she got her Master’s degree in Public Administration from Ankara University Political Science Department (Mülkiye).
 Between the years of 1994 and 1997 she also worked as a political consultant in the Turkish Parliament and served on the International Affairs committee.
 She came to Boston in 1998 and won a scholarship in order to pursue her studies further at Suffolk University’s Political Science department.
 She got her second Master’s degree from Suffolk in 2000.
 During her studies Serap worked as a legislative intern at the Massachusetts State Senate.
 Starting in the year 2000 Serap started working at Harvard Business School as the Executive Education Program Coordinator.
-Currently Serap is teaching Public Policy courses at Suffolk University.
+Most recently Serap got a third Master’s degree in Mental Health Counseling from UMass Boston.
+Currently Serap is a mental health clinician working for Family Services of Greater Boston.
 In addition, she has been teaching language and grammar courses to adult classes at Orhan Gündüz Memorial School at MIT.